RD-Cobre-Help/ChEC-Seq_Analysis/README.md

 - `fastqc, bowtie2, samtools, deeptools, bedtools, trim_galore, bbduk, ucsc, python, R`: module versions for HPC

 **Changing Genomes**
-+ If using a different spike-in (e.g. *D. melanogaster*), just update the relevant Bowtie2 index and references in `config.yml`.
++ If using a different pirmary or spike-in (e.g. *D. melanogaster*) genome, just update the relevant Bowtie2 index and references in `config.yml`.

 **Tool Versions and Modules**
 + The `config/config.yml` file specifies all software and specific versions